celo-org/docs/blog/26-03-2023-building-decentralized-applications-on-the-celo-platform-using-the-celo-sdk-and-celo-smart-contract/building-decentralized-applications-on-the-celo-platform-using-the-celo-sdk-and-celo-smart-contract.md

 ---
 title: Building Decentralized Applications on the Celo Platform using the Celo SDK and Celo Smart Contracts
-description: 'Learn how to build and deploy decentralized applications on the Celo platform using the Celo SDK and Celo smart contracts'
+description: "Learn how to build and deploy decentralized applications on the Celo platform using the Celo SDK and Celo smart contracts"
 authors:
   - name: Qudus Olanrewaju
     title: Software Engineer